ruchitakumbhare/VendingMachineChangeManager/README.md

 Assumptions made :

-- supported coins denomination is [5 pence, 10 pence, 20 pence, 50 pence, 1 pound, 2 pound]
+- supported coins denomination are [5 pence, 10 pence, 20 pence, 50 pence, 1 pound, 2 pound]
 - Product-value is taken from user as a parameter

 Files structure :